I used to be a terribly disorganized person.

 In this guide, I’m going to take you through the entire process of getting yourself organized in college.
 As you’ll see, getting organized is the easy part, so I’ll also address the thing that really matters: how to stay organized throughout the semester.

-So open up your calendar, pull out your notebooks, and let’s get organized!
+So open up your favorite calendar app, pull out your notebooks, and let’s get organized!

 “Your brain is for having ideas, not storing them.” — David Allen, Getting Things Done